spacewalkproject/spacewalk-wiki/DeveloperDocs.md

  * [Git Guide](GitGuide) -- how to work with Git, the source control of choice for Spacewalk

- * [GitStat](http://miroslav.suchy.cz/spacewalk/gitstat/) -- boring statistics extracted from our git repo.
+ * [Git stats](https://github.com/spacewalkproject/spacewalk/graphs/contributors) -- boring statistics extracted from our git repo.
  * [Setting up the Development environment](DevelopmentWorkstationSetup)
  * [[EclipseSetup]] -- How to get eclipse running to edit/compile/junit the spacewalk-java code.
  * [[PatchProcess]] -- how to go about creating a new patch and submitting it to the mailing list